Why Getting Out of Your Comfort Zone Feels So Hard

 - Predict outcomes

-From an evolutionary perspective, uncertainty often meant danger.
-And avoiding danger was far more important than pursuing growth or long-term potential.
+From an evolutionary standpoint, uncertainty often meant danger.
+Avoiding danger was far more important than chasing growth or future opportunities.

-So over time, your brain developed a simple rule:
+Because of that, your brain developed a simple rule over time:

 Familiar = safe